Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches

 A convergence and stability analysis, which does not making use of an a prior source condition for $\xdag$, such as \autoref{eq:source_var}, requires structural properties on $\opo$ as \autoref{rg1} in Case 1 below.
-This is similar as for the Landweber iteration, \autoref{as:asslw}.
+This is similar as for the Landweber-iteration, \autoref{as:asslw}.

-Under the source condition \autoref{eq:source_var} the structural conditions are not necessary, instead a standard Lipschitz continuity of $\opo'$ is required.
-Here the analysis is different than to the Landweber iteration.
+Under the source condition \autoref{eq:source_var} the structural conditions are not necessary, instead a standard Lipschitz-continuity of $\opo'$ is required.
+Here the analysis is different than to the Landweber-iteration.

 The relevant conditions are as follows (see \cite{KalNeuSch08}):